OpenFn/docs/docs/build-for-developers/cli-installation.md

     [CLI] ✔ Result: 42

 </details>

-What we've just done is executed a JavaScript expression, which we call a _job_.
-The output prefixed with `[JOB]` comes directly from `console.log` statements in our job code.
-All other output is the CLI trying to tell us what it is doing.
+All other output is the CLI telling us what it is doing internally

 **Check the version**